 These three-globed ornamental cluster-lights were used along the viaduct and, apparently, on the approach to Oak Cliff.
 A lighted viaduct was a new thing, and people absolutely loved it.
 They also loved shooting out the bulbs and globes.
-You can see what they looked like (…sort of) in this postcard:
+You can see what they looked like (…sort of) during the day in this postcard:

 Next: business establishments.

 The Western Architect, A National Journal of Architecture and Allied Arts, Published Monthly, July, 1914.
 This issue, with text and critical analysis in addition to the large number of photographs, has been scanned in it entirety by the University of Illinois at Urbana-Champaign as part of its Brittle Books Program — it can be accessed in a PDF, here (the Dallas issue begins on page 195 of the PDF).
 Thank you, UIUC!

 - “Dallas in ‘The Western Architect,’ 1914: Park Cities Residences”